China’s birth-rate push sputters as couples stay child-free

 Cultural constraints have limited the long-term effectiveness of China’s pronatalist measures, said Pan Wang, an associate professor at Australia’s University of New South Wales.

-“The one-child policy fundamentally reshaped family norms and also people’s lifestyles, because many people, especially the one-child generation, were used to and often preferred smaller family sizes,” Wang told AFP.
+“The one-child policy fundamentally reshaped family norms and also people’s lifestyles, because many people, especially the one-child generation, were used to and often prefer smaller family sizes,” Wang told AFP.

 The rising living costs in China and economic uncertainty also continue to deter childbearing, she added.